 Insurers need to hold capital to ensure that they can pay claims and their obligations in extreme scenarios.
 At the end of 2015 the regulations governing this changed from the previous Solvency I capital regulations to new Solvency II capital regulations.
 In order to avoid unnecessary disruption to insurers from 'transitioning' between these two capital regimes, a number of transitional arrangements were created, including the TMTP.
+The unrestricted TMTP applies to all shareholder business within UKLAP written pre 1 January 2016.
+The Company has approval to exclude the contribution of homogeneous risk groups of with profits funds that have a negative contribution to the legal entity's TMTP.

 The TMTP is applied as a reduction to the Solvency II technical provisions and applies over a period of 16 years starting from 1 January 2016, with its use requiring approval from the PRA.
-A mandatory recalculation of the TMTP is required every two years, the last of which was at 31 December 2017.
+A mandatory recalculation of the TMTP is required every two years, the last of which was at 31 December 2019.
 In the absence of any non-mandatory recalculations the TMTP would then run-off linearly between the mandatory recalculation dates, based on an end date of 31 December 2031.
-The TMTP value included in the 31 December 2018 Technical Provisions is based on the value recalculated at that date, and represents a voluntary reduction in the TMTP compared to the value calculated at 31 December 2017 with a 1 year run-off applied.
-The maximum TMTP available at 31 December 2018 if the voluntary reduction had not been applied is £2,927 million.
+The TMTP value included in the 31 December 2019 Technical Provisions is based on the value recalculated at that date, and represents an increase in the TMTP compared to the value calculated at 31 December 2018.